 Videos and text by TIM FAULKNER/ecoRI News staff

 Two straight days of public hearings heaped criticism on the proposed Clear River Energy Center.
 Much of the hostility came from a lack of information about water agreements and the promised benefits of what stands to be Rhode Island's largest fossil-fuel power plant.
-The state Energy Facilities Siting Board will address these and other issues at upcoming meetings, as well as map out a decision process that is expected to take nine months or longer.
+The state Energy Facility Siting Board will address these and other issues at upcoming meetings, as well as map out a decision process that is expected to take nine months or longer.

 Charlestown, Dec.
 5: All of the speakers at the hearing expressed disappointment that the Chicago-based energy developer gave few details — much less answered questions — about its plan to draw water from the local watershed.

 “It’s not helpful when we don’t get information," Planning Commission member Francis Topping said.
 “It does make everything look a little shady.
 We need accurate and truthful information."